 WATC supports the investment in developing the knowledge, attitudes and competencies of our people to enable us to increase our collective capabilities.
 During 2019/20, our people had the opportunity to attend a variety of learning and development opportunities covering both technical and interpersonal skills.
 This included Microsoft Teams telephony training, Understanding Mental Health in the Workplace seminars and a Women and Super information session.
 WATC is also currently supporting six people to complete postgraduate tertiary study by contributing to their tuition fees.

-Recruitment is a key component of any organisation’s operations.
-To achieve WATC’s strategic objectives, we need recruitment practices that result in the right people, working in the most suitable roles, who are able to cultivate our values.
-This year saw initial work towards the establishment of a talent pool, which will increase the efficiency and proactiveness of recruitment.
-During 2018/19, 10 people started with WATC, stemming from ordinary turnover and to support operational priorities.
+To achieve our strategic objectives we need recruitment practices that result in the right people working in the most suitable roles, who are also able to cultivate our values.
+This year saw an increase in our use of behavioural profiling and technical testing to recruit and build a high‑performing and well‑balanced team.
+During 2019/20, eight people started with WATC, stemming from ordinary turnover and to support operational priorities.

 Annual Performance on Occupational Safety, Health and Injury Management

 |Measure||2017/181||2019/20||Target||Comment on result|

 |Number of fatalities||0||0||0||Achieved|

 |Lost time injury and/or disease incidence rate||0||0||0||Achieved|

 |Percentage of managers and supervisors trained in occupational safety, health and injury management responsibilities||100%||91%||≥80%||Achieved|